-- 1. The Registered Nurse may document pain assessment, interventions (including pain medication) and reassessments on the patient's electronic medical record. - 2.
+- 1. The Registered Nurse will document pain assessment, interventions (including pain medication) and reassessments on the 24-Hour Pain Flow Sheet. - 2.
 Other medications will be documented on the patient's Medication Administration Record. - 3.
-The Sedation Score is documented on the patient's electronic medical record. - 4.
-Patient/Family teaching may be documented.
+The Sedation Score is documented on the ICU 24 Hour Flow Sheet. - 4.
+Patient/Family teaching will be documented on the Multidisciplinary Patient/Family Teaching Record